abeldebeer/chefling-di-java/README.md

 No, the following types are not allowed:

 - Classes that are not public.
-- Primitive types (e.g. boolean, int).
+- Primitive types (e.g. `boolean`, `int`).
 - `enum` types.
 - Annotations.
 - Non-static member classes.
 - Anonymous classes (`new Foo() { ... }`).
 - Exceptions (classes extending `java.lang.Throwable`).
-- `java.lang.Object` : it is the root of all objects.
+- `java.lang.Object`: it is the root of all objects.
-- `java.lang.Class` : it is the root class of every type.
+- `java.lang.Class`: it is the root class of every type.
-- `java.lang.String` : it is considered a primitive type.
+- `java.lang.String`: it is considered a primitive type.

 #### _Does Chefling detect circular dependencies?_